 Artworks have been an integral part of Barrandov for many years, helping shape its distinctive character.
 That is why we wanted to build on this tradition in the newly developed area and give it its own artistic dimension.
-Discover the works that form part of it and explore their meaning, function, and the stories of their creators.
+Discover the charm of the public art created in Barrandov’s public spaces.

 If you are also interested in the older artworks lining the pedestrian zone of the original Barrandov housing estate, you can read more about them in our magazine here.